The Fundamental Principles of Human Understanding (The Primary “Categories” of the Categories of Human Understanding)

 Likewise, we can understand why Hume assumed that pure logic could not tell us about the world.

 We can also see why Kant was able to cross Hume’s fork and show that logic could tell us about the world (where F=ma most certainly tells us about the world even though we can’t touch it).
+Sure, we can call that pure logic that relates to physics “pure physics,” and denote it as the formal aspect of the physical, but that categorization method aside, it is most certainly pure reason being applied to the physical.

 Here we can see that, theoretically and logically, what is true for physics and logic should be true for ethics and morals by some measures and impossible by others.